 - Extend the statute of limitations to allow victims to bring up civil cases until they turn 55.
 (The current statute of limitations is 23)

 - Extend the statute of limitations for criminal cases to 28

 - Implements new training for judges related to child abuse and sexual offenses

-- Opens a one-year window for survivors to sue public or private institutions for offenses committed even decades ago
+- Opens a one-year window, starting August 19, 2019, for survivors to sue public or private institutions for offenses committed even decades ago

 The Child Victims act “Provides that the statute of limitations for criminal prosecution of a sexual offense committed against a child shall not begin to run until the child turns 23 years of age; provides that a civil action for conduct constituting a sexual offense against a child, shall be brought before the child turns 50 years of age; revives previously barred actions related to sexual abuse of children; grants civil trial preference to such actions; eliminates the notice of claim requirements for such actions when the action is brought against a municipality, the state or a school district; requires judicial training relating to child abuse and the establishment of rules relating to civil actions brought for sexual offenses committed against children.”